 Getting there and away?

-There are direct flights from all over the UK to Corfu Airport from a number of different airlines.
+There are direct flights to Corfu Airport from a number of different airlines.
 Choose any flight that suits you best.
 Your host will contact you before you leave to check your arrival and departure plans.
-Additional information about the ferry schedule can be found here.

 For extra financial protection against unforeseen circumstances, we recommend you book your flights using a credit card.